Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (509) 885-3021 | Website | Hours: depends on tour | Entrance: depends on tour, see website for more information

-The Leavenworth Reindeer Farm is set one mile northeast of the city center and offers an up-close look at Santa’s trusty steeds.
+The Leavenworth Reindeer Farm offers an up-close look at Santa’s trusty steeds.
 The farm operates tours year-round but is at its best during the holidays.
-There’s also some Christmas cheer to be had in summer.
-The Christmas in July event offers a visit with Santa Claus and the newest baby reindeer.
+The Christmas in July event offers a midsummer visit with Santa Claus and the newest baby reindeer.

 Visitors can hand-feed reindeer, and then enjoy some refreshments themselves.
-The farm’s concession stand, Blitzen Brew, offers brats, Norwegian potato lefse, and an assortment of beverages.
-There’s also a great gift shop here, offering handicrafts made from naturally-shed antlers and more.
+The farm’s concession stand, Blitzen Brew, offers brats, Norwegian potato lefse (a kind of crepe), and an assortment of beverages.
+There’s also a great gift shop here, offering handicrafts made from naturally shed antlers and more.

 Waterfront Park